AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 #### 3. Case Sensitivity for Commands and IDs
 **Current Issues:** CLInic is currently case-sensitive for command and NRIC input. <br/>
 **Planned Enhancement:** To support faster typing, we plan to allow for ID input to be not case-sensitive in future iterations.
-Also, for commands to be case-insensitive, e.g. `deletepatient` should work as well.
+Also, for commands to be case-insensitive, e.g. `deletePatient` should work as well.

 #### 4. Compatibility with Names with Special Symbols and Characters
 **Current Issues:** The current restrictions for names do not allow for special characters, such as in "S/O" or "D/O".
 Although the workaround such as "SO" and "DO" exists, we hope to accommodate such names in the future. <br/>